felias-fogg/dw-gdbserver/README.md

 ## Installation

 If you want to use dw-gdbserver as part of Arduino IDE 2, you do not need to install it explicitly.
 It is enough [to add an "additional boards manager URL" and install the respective core](#Arduino-IDE-2).
+As a Linux user, you may have to set additionally some permissions.

+### Installation by downloading binaries

+Go to the GitHub page (if you are not already there), select the latest release (right-hand side of page), download the archive with the binary for your architecture, and untar the archive.
+It contains the executable `dw-gdbserver` and a folder `dw-gdbserver-util`.
+Store both of them somewhere in the same folder and include this folder in your `PATH` variable.

+Since the binaries were generated on very recent versions of the respective operating systems (Windows 11, MacOS 15.4, Ubuntu 24.04), it can happen that the binary is not compatible with your operating system.
+In this case, you can use one oft the methods below.

 ### PyPI installation